-The Investment Committee, which is supported by independent investment experts and investment advisers, is responsible for detailed consideration of investment initiatives.
-The Committee also considers ESG matters, such as the development of the Trustee's Responsible Investment policy, strategy and initiatives, ensuring it is in-line with regulatory and industry standards.
+The Investment Committee, which is supported by an independent investment expert and investment advisers, is responsible for detailed consideration of investment initiatives.
+The Committee also considers ESG matters, such as the development of the Trustee's Responsible Investment policy, strategy, and initiatives, ensuring it is in line with regulatory and industry standards.

-In addition to these two standing committees, the Trustee Board may establish sub-committees or ad hoc committees so that a small number of Trustee Directors can give detailed consideration to defined issues.
+In addition to these two standing committees, the Trustee Board may establish sub-committees or ad hoc committees so that a sub-set of the Trustee Directors can give detailed consideration to defined issues.